Subprocess

 Link copied to clipboard

-open fun communicateUtf8Async(stdinBuf: String? = null, cancellable: Cancellable? = null, callback: AsyncReadyCallback)
+open fun communicateUtf8Async(stdinBuf: String? = null, cancellable: Cancellable? = null, callback: AsyncReadyCallback?)

 Asynchronous version of g_subprocess_communicate_utf8().
 Complete invocation with g_subprocess_communicate_utf8_finish().